How and When to Fertilize Succulents

 Yes, you can use liquid fertilizers to feed your succulents.
 Although solid (or granular) fertilizers are perfectly fine to use on succulents, liquid fertilizers may be a little better.
 Liquid fertilizers aid in the absorption of the required nutrients by plants, while maintaining moisture levels in the soil surrounding them.
 A small application of liquid fertilizer once every two weeks should be sufficient.

-Other Succulent Plant Care Items to Consider
+Other Succulent Plant Care Issues to Consider

 Aside from fertilizing your succulents, there are a few additional things to consider when caring for them.